 Passport (valid for next 6 months)

 Spending Money – notify your bank/Credit Card Company you are traveling out of the country as you may use your debit card to get spending money from an ATM.
-You can Also ask your team leader to exchange USD to EGP
+You can also ask your team leader to exchange USD to EGP

-Bible – You Can use your Bible on your phone or bring your Paper Bible with you.
+Bible – You can use your Bible on your phone or bring your paper Bible with you.

-Sunglasses umbrella for Sun (Usually no rain)
+Sunglasses or umbrella for Sun (Usually no rain)

 Notebook and pen

-$25 USD Cash for your Egyptian Visa (make sure bills are crisp and clean)
+$30 USD Cash for your Egyptian Visa (make sure bills are crisp and clean)

 $15-20 USD cash a day for souvenirs, snacks, and small tips